Rafael1s/Deep-Reinforcement-Learning-Algorithms/Pong-Policy-Gradient-PPO/README.md

 ![](images/gradient_ascent.png)

 IV.
 The internal loop of the PPO training: Steps II and III are repeated _k_ times,
 i.e., every trajectory is used _k_ times before it is trown away.
-In our case _k_ = 4.
+In our case, _k_ = 4.
 For the case REINFORCE, _k_ = 1.
 In the code,  _k_ = _SGD_\__epoch_,  see file _pong_\__utils.py_,
 function _clipped_\__surrogate_.